 It needn’t be that way, at least not all the time.
 Here’s a sanity check for your goals:

 Are they motivating?
 Do your goals appeal to a deep drive you have?
 Are they aligned with your idea of who you are?
-If not, stop and think if they’re appropriate goals for you.
+If not, stop and check if they’re appropriate goals for you.
 If they’re work goals, think hard about how you can shape them to fit, or get help from people who lap up the kind of work involved.

 Are they scary or stretching?
 Some folks are motivated by scary goals; some aren’t.
 What works for you?
 There needs to be some stretch involved in the goals if we want to progress.